 According to the study, cannabinoids lead to greater pain relief and – as a result – lower use of opiates.
 Additionally, and perhaps more significantly, cannabinoids appear to prevent the development of tolerance to or withdrawal from opiates, giving many addicts an easier path to recovery.

 The evidence seems to indicate that marijuana is helping address the opioid crisis, not causing it.
 As if you needed another reason to love cannabis.

 Karing Kind is Boulder’s first recreational marijuana dispensary, and we’re proud to be a part of one of the fastest growing industries in the world.
 We strive to provide a top-tier experience every time you enter our store.
-Our wide selection of organic bud, chemical-free concentrates, and edibles, along with our award-winning budtenders, makes us the perfect Colorado cannabis destination.
+Our wide selection of clean-grown bud, pure concentrates, and edibles, along with our award-winning budtenders, makes us the perfect Colorado cannabis destination.